FIVE MOST SURPRISING FINDS

 How did the never-married rate among Black adults more than triple — from 10% to 36% — during a period of expanding civil rights, rising educational attainment, and declining legal discrimination?

 A puzzle master looks at that trajectory and identifies the variables that changed.
 Marriage did not decline because oppression increased — oppression decreased.
-It declined because three things happened simultaneously: mass incarceration removed men from the marriageable pool, economic restructuring destroyed the employment base that made men marriageable, and the culture stopped expecting marriage as a prerequisite for childbearing.
+It declined because three things happened at the same time.
+Mass incarceration removed men from the marriageable pool.
+Economic restructuring destroyed the employment base that made men marriageable.
+The culture stopped expecting marriage as a prerequisite for childbearing.

 The Solution